P. K. Monnappa: During States' Reorganisation of Indian Union

-In 1956 the reorganization of states was done in India on linguistic basis.
-On the same lines the Mysore state came in existence that year.
-Coorg (Kodagu) and the Kannada speaking parts of Bombay (Belgaum, North Canara), Hyderabad (Bidar, Raichur, Bijapur, Bellary) and Madras (South Canara) were added to Mysore.
+In 1956 the reorganization of states was done in India on a linguistic basis.
+On the same lines, the Mysore state came into existence that year.
+Coorg (Kodagu) and the Kannada-speaking parts of Bombay (Belgaum, North Canara), Hyderabad (Bidar, Raichur, Bijapur, Bellary) and Madras (South Canara) were added to Mysore.
 The unified state police got a uniform dress code under Mysore Police.

-Similarly the Telugu speaking parts of Hyderabad and Madras were brought together.
+Similarly, the Telugu-speaking parts of Hyderabad and Madras were brought together.
 At the time of India's independence, Hyderabad was the largest Indian princely state in terms of population and GNP.
 Its territory of 82,698 sqmi was more than that of England and Scotland put together.
-The 1941 census had estimated its population to be 16.34 million, over 85% of who were Hindus and with Muslims accounting for about 12%.
-It was also a multi-lingual state consisting of peoples speaking Telugu (48.2%), Marathi (26.4%), Kannada (12.3%) and Urdu (10.3%).
+The 1941 census had estimated its population to be 16.34 million, over 85% of who were Hindus with Muslims accounting for about 12%.
+It was also a multi-lingual state consisting of people speaking Telugu (48.2%), Marathi (26.4%), Kannada (12.3%) and Urdu (10.3%).

-At that time Monnappa was made the first police chief of the newly formed state of Andhra Pradesh.
-Afterwards, later in that same year(1956), he became the first police chief of Karnataka (then known as Mysore) as well.
+At that time, Monnappa was made the first police chief of the newly formed state of Andhra Pradesh.
+Afterward, later in that same year(1956), he became the first police chief of Karnataka (then known as Mysore) as well.
 P.K.
-Monnappa was the State's first Inspector General of Police and also State's first IP (Indian Imperial Police) Officer.
-He had also been the first Police Chief of the States of Madras and of Hyderabad before his tenure in Mysore (Karnataka).
+Monnappa was the State's first Inspector General of Police and also the State's first IP (Indian Imperial Police) Officer.
+He had also been the first Police Chief of the States of Madras and Hyderabad before his tenure in Mysore (Karnataka).

 Legacy

 His residence was in Bangalore when he retired in 1958.
 Memorials have been built in Mr. Monnappa's memory in Chennai and Hyderabad.
-A Guest house and a hall has been planned in his memory in his birthplace Kodagu.
+A Guest house and a hall have been planned in his memory in his birthplace Kodagu.

-Legend has it that during his recruitment interview, which he attended dressed in the traditional Kodava robed costume (the Kuppya Chele), the British officers were awed by his personality.
+Legend has it that during his recruitment interview, which he attended dressed in the traditional Kodava-robed costume (the Kuppya Chele), the British officers were awed by his personality.
 In 1959-60, after his retirement, he served as President of the Kodava Samaja.
 Along with Field Marshal K.M.
 Cariappa he was instrumental in setting up the present Kodava Samaja, the forum of the Kodava (Coorg) community, building in Bangalore.

-Later his son Pemmanda Monnappa Belliappa (P. M. Belliappa) became an IAS officer and was posted as district officer in Tamil Nadu.
+Later his son Pemmanda Monnappa Belliappa (P. M. Belliappa) became an IAS officer and was posted as a district officer in Tamil Nadu.
 He has settled down in Madras.
-He established the Pemmanda Monnappa scholarship fund in 2010 for South Indians studying in Cambridge University.
+He established the Pemmanda Monnappa scholarship fund in 2010 for South Indians studying at Cambridge University.
 For 2011, P. M. Belliappa was honored as Coorg person of the year.

-Daughter is Seethama (Lilly)Madappa married to Shri K.C.Madappa (I.A.S.) the first Kodava Secretary to the President of India under Dr.Neelam Sanjeeva Reddy.
+The daughter is Seethama (Lilly) Madappa married to Shri K.C.Madappa (I.A.S.) the first Kodava Secretary to the President of India under Dr.Neelam Sanjeeva Reddy.